bryantChhun/BayLabs/README.md

       		/data/Patient1/Patient1_ED_truth.vtk
       		/data/Patient1/Patient1_ES_truth.vtk

 Data must be preprocessed before running train.
+There are several stages to the preprocessing:
+1) Convert .vtk segmentation masks to binary masks (ground truth).
+2) Parse timestamp to match .vtk masks and image data, use simple unsupervised methods to align the .vtk binary masks to data, then save as a calibration file.
+3) Use calibration file to align masks/data, then save as .npy arrays for training.

 From the root directory, run

 	python image_preprocess.py

-Any patient image files in /data directory will be convetred into .npy arrays.
-Any patient .vtk masks in /data will be converted into binary masks, then into .npy arrays.
+Any patient image files and .vtk masks in /data directory will be converted into .npy arrays.
 Both will be saved to new directories:

 	/images
 	/masks

-Running image preprocessing can take as long as 30 minutes PER MASK.
+Running image preprocessing can take some time.

 # Running models